dfinity/interface-spec/spec/index.md

 ### Api boundary nodes information {#state-tree-api-bn}

-The state tree contains information about all API boundary nodes, which can communicate with the Internet Computer (its replica nodes).
+The state tree contains information about all API boundary nodes.
 The source of truth for these API boundary node records is stored in the NNS registry canister.

 - `/api_boundary_nodes/<node_id>/domain` (text)